-I must admit when Grace, of Stripes & Sequins, suggested that we each try making our own Markus Lupfer-inspired sequined sweater, I was uncertain.
+I must admit when Grace, of The Stripe, suggested that we each try making our own Markus Lupfer-inspired sequined sweater, I was uncertain.
 Attempting to attach tons of tiny sequins onto a sweater seemed difficult and downright messy.
 But I’m known to never turn down a DIY challenge and after the first successful attempt, I’m happy to report that this tutorial isn’t nearly as difficult as it seems.
 Because I chose a design that covered a lot of surface area, using sequin trim was a huge time saver.
 Thank you, Grace, for motivating me to just go for it!

 Print the pattern at 100% scale.
 Cut out the pattern and position the ears on the center of the sweater.
 Trace the outline with a fabric marker or pen.

 Run a very thin line of glue along the inside of the outline.
 I like to work a few a inches at a time.
 Lay the black sequin trim over the glue and gently pat it down into the sweater.
 Continue adding glue and trim until the outline is complete.
 Cut the trim with scissors and glue the last sequin down with a small drop of glue.